flowdev/comb/README.md

-# A Parser COMBinator Library For Go
+# A Parser Combinator Library For Go
 ![comb logo](logo.png)

 Comb is a library that simplifies building parsers in Go.